shayanmostafaei/DDML_PRS_ADRD/README.md

 ## Citation
 Mostafaei S, et al. *Age- and APOE-Stratified Polygenic Risk Prediction of Alzheimer’s Disease and Related Dementias Using Machine Learning in the UK Biobank*.
 JAMA Network Open.
 2025.
 (Manuscript in preparation)

+## Requirements

+See `requirements.txt` for the list of packages used in the analysis.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Installation
 Clone the repository and install dependencies:
 ```bash